mathieu-aubin/form-input-nginx-module/README.md

 Building as a dynamic module
 ----------------------------

-Starting from NGINX 1.9.11, you can also compile this module as a dynamic module, by using the `--add-dynamic-module=PATH` option instead of `--add-module=PATH` on the
-`./configure` command line above.
-And then you can explicitly load the module in your `nginx.conf` via the [load_module](http://nginx.org/en/docs/ngx_core_module.html#load_module) directive, for example,
+Starting from Nginx 1.9.11, you can also compile this module as a dynamic module, by using the `--add-dynamic-module=PATH` option instead of `--add-module=PATH` to the `./configure` command line above.
+You can then explicitly load the module at will within your config via the [load_module](http://nginx.org/en/docs/ngx_core_module.html#load_module) directive, for example,

 ```nginx
 load_module /path/to/modules/ndk_http_module.so;  # assuming NDK is built as a dynamic module too